 Our guide to

 Mountain gorilla trekking is the primary attraction on Rwanda safaris, taking place in Volcanoes National Park at the foot of the Virunga mountains that sprawl towards the Congo and Ugandan borders, and form part of the Albertine Rift.
 Thanks to Dian Fossey, the endangered mountain gorillas are well protected.
 Fossey dedicated her life to the study and protection of these primates, and her grave can be visited on a hike up the mountain slopes.
 Gorilla trekking is a true bucket-list experience, and even if you only spend an hour in the company of these gentle giants, it’s a wildlife interaction that you’ll never forget.

 It’s home to a remarkable 25% of African primates including chimpanzees, colobus monkeys, olive baboons and silver, golden and red-tailed monkeys, plus 85 mammal species, hundreds of bird species and more than 1,000 plant species, not to mention countless amphibians and reptiles.

-Rwanda safaris also allow you to see one of the Great African Lakes, Lake Kivu, where you can spend a relaxing time lazing on the shore, swimming and boating in the waters.
+Luxury Rwanda safari holidays also allow you to see one of the Great African Lakes, Lake Kivu, where you can spend a relaxing time lazing on the shore, swimming and boating in the waters.
 To the east is Akagera National Park, a wildlife and wilderness area that may be in its infancy, but is already in demand thanks to its remarkable ecosystem encompassing mountains and savannah, lakes and swamps.
 Akagera is also a place where you can see the Big Five.

 Facts and figures are not for everyone.
 So we will keep this brief and interesting, mixing up some statistics and our take on Rwanda.

 Rwanda was for many years a mysterious kingdom with a legendary military force that protected it from Arab traders and the many great Nile expedition parties.
 Colonisation took place, followed by a new cycle of ethnic conflict that eventually led to civil war and, finally, the genocide in the early 1990s during which almost a million people were killed.

 A remarkable Rwanda safari has so much on offer, from gorilla tracking and chimpanzee tracking to birding safaris, wildlife safaris and cultural experiences.
 Find out more about its wilderness areas below.